xytovl/steam-runtime-tools/bin/launch-client.md

-**steam-runtime-launcher-service**(1) sets this to the current working directory (as specified by **--directory**, or inherited from the launcher) for each command executed inside the container, overriding the environment options shown above.
+**steam-runtime-launcher-service**(1) sets this to the current working directory (as specified by **--directory**, or inherited from the launcher) for each command executed inside the container, overriding
+[the environment options shown above][ENVIRONMENT OPTIONS].

 </dd>
 </dl>